A-World-Felt/NATHAN-console/README.md

 > **NATHAN** = *Narrative Audio Terminal for Humans with Alternative Navigation*

-A console built around sound, for a hero—and a community—that navigates the world differently.
+A console built around sound, for a hero—and a community, that navigates the world differently.

 ---